orchard-dwee/s.mplplyr/README.md

 ![Example One](https://dwee.org/img/smplplyr1.jpg?)

-Click on the + button up in the upper-left corner to add a player button.
+Click on the [+] button up in the upper-left corner to add a player button.
 You can add as many as you like.
-The - button removes buttons.
+Likewise, the [-] button removes buttons.

 ![Example Two](https://dwee.org/img/smplplyr2.jpg?)